-Mykola Semena has been convicted under the “separatist” Article 280.1 of the Russian Criminal Code, for publicly denouncing the Kremlin’s annexation of Crimea.
+Mykola Semena was convicted under the “separatist” Article 280.1 of the Russian Criminal Code, for publicly denouncing the Kremlin’s annexation of Crimea.
 He was handed a 2-year suspended sentence.
+On January 28, Semena was officially released from house arrested and cleared of all criminal charges.

 Originally from Western Ukraine, Mykola Semena has been living and working as a journalist in Crimea since the 1980s, and holds the title of Honored Journalist of Ukraine.
 He gained acclaim as a reporter for the Russian newspaper Izvestia and the Ukrainian newspaper Den.